AsimbikasDas/Genomic-Data-Analysis-/generegulatorynetwork-grp5/README.md

 Instructions to install and run the project.

 Netowork.py is the main file for constructing the gene regulatory network.

+tfs.txt file is a must, before running please download it as it contains all the name of the transcription factors, if you want for some other organism use your file, in same format- only names of transcription factors.

 For using it use the following commands
 ```bash
 from Network import *